Rsivamani/Web-Scraping-with-Python-Extract-and-Analyze-Real-Website-Data-Using-Pandas/README.md

 ## ⚡ Features

-- **Simple Web Scraping Process**: Easily scrape data from any publicly available website.
+- **Simple Web Scraping Process**:
+   Easily scrape data from any publicly available website.
-- **Data Structuring**: Clean and structure the scraped data using Pandas for further analysis.
+- **Data Structuring**:
+  Clean and structure the scraped data using Pandas for further analysis.
-- **Automated Data Collection**: Fetch large sets of data from multiple pages efficiently.
+- **Automated Data Collection**:
+  Fetch large sets of data from multiple pages efficiently.
-- **Visualization**: Include basic visualizations to analyze the scraped data (optional extension).

 ## 💻 Installation Instructions